Efficient Quotients of Non-Commutative Polynomials: Conclusions

 \section{Conclusions}

-We have extended earlier work on fast computation of quotients in a generic setting to the case of non-commutative univariate polynomial rings where the variable commutes with coefficients.
-We have shown that the concept of whole shift and whole shifted inverse are well-defined in this setting and that they may be used to compute left and right quotients.
-The computation requires a number of steps logarithmic in the degree of the result.
-We have shown that when the polynomial variable does not commute with the coefficients, these fast algorithms do not apply, but it may nevertheless remain possible to compute quotients using a whole shifted inverse.
+We have extended earlier work on efficient computation of quotients in a generic setting to the case of non-commutative univariate polynomial rings.
+We have shown that when the polynomial variable commutes with the coefficients, the whole shift and whole shifted inverse are well-defined and they may be used to compute left and right quotients.
+The whole shifted inverse may be computed by a modified Newton method in exactly the same way as when the coefficients are commutative and the number of iterations is logarithmic in the degree of the result.
+When the polynomial variable does not commute with the coefficients, left and right whole shifted inverses exist and may be computed by classical division.
+Once a left or right whole shifted inverse is obtained, several right or left quotients with that divisor may be computed, each with a single multiplication.